LeeTovetz/Serge-Kravchenko/README.md

 ---
 ### About me:

 I want to be a part professional team, where I can grow and learn new.
 The team in which I can fully realize myself and my skills.
-I am learning Java, HTML, CSS, JS, and JS frameworks.
 I take responsibility for my obligations and the tasks set before me.
 Stress-resistant and disciplined .

 ### My skills:
 **_Programming Languages/ Technologies_**